Pyspread

 Pyspread is a non-traditional spreadsheet.
 Cells in pyspread's grid accept expressions in the Python programming language.

 A cell can return any Python object, which allows calculations with vectors, matrices, fractions, arbitrary precision numbers and symbols.

 Therefore, pyspread follows an approach that is similar to the spreadsheet SIAG from Siag Office.

 Besides text, pyspread can display bitmap and vector images in its cells.

-It provides a graphical front-end for creating matplotlib charts.
+It provides a graphical front-end for creating matplotlib charts and starting from version 2.2 R (programming language) charts.

-Pyspread can import and export data from and to CSV files and Microsoft Excel xls files.
+Pyspread can import and export data from and to CSV files.

 Spreadsheets can be exported to files in Portable Document Format and Scalable Vector Graphics format.